Zile995/booster-um/README.md

   ```Shell
   root=UUID=0a3407de-014b-458b-b5c1-848e92a327a3 rw quiet splash
   ```
-* Edit the `/etc/booster-um.yaml` config if needed.
-Empty config file will use the default configuration:
+* Edit the `/etc/booster-um.yaml` config if needed (the default configuration will be used if the config file is empty):
   * If you use the EFISTUB booting, add the `efistub: true` to the config
   * If you don't have secureboot keys and `sbctl` is installed, generate them with `sbctl` before generating the UKI files. `booster-um` will by default sign the UKI files with `sbctl` tool if it is installed.
 If you don't like that, set the `sign_uki: false` to the config.
   * If you want to use the manually generated keys, use the `sbsign` tools instead of the `sbctl`.
 Install the `sbsigntools` and set the `sbsign: true` to the config.
 The `sign_uki` must not be disabled and you will need to provide the appropriate key paths within the `sbsign_config` node (usually `secureboot_private_key` and `secureboot_certificate` fields	need to be configured)